The

 Both Silicon Valley and Detroit are doubling down on their bets for autonomous vehicles.

-- There is a range of technologies already in use for fully and semi-autonomous driving, including some that use lasers.
+Tech companies and automakers are investing heavily in self-driving technology, including Ford, Google, Volvo, Tesla and BMW, among others.- There is a range of technologies already in use for fully and semi-autonomous driving, including some that use lasers.

 - A Barclays analyst predicted recently that once autonomous vehicles become widely used, auto sales could fall as much as 40 percent.

-- There have been safety concerns around the budding technology.
+Proponents say autonomous driving would reduce the number of people killed in traffic accidents.
+Last year, with nearly 40,000 auto-related deaths in the United States, was the deadliest since 2008.- There have been safety concerns around the budding technology.
 A man was killed in May when his Tesla, in Autopilot mode, crashed into a tractor-trailer on a Florida highway.